brightsoftdev/photo-picker-plus/iOS/tutorial/ChuteStarterProject.md

 Write The Delegate Methods
 --------------------------
-The  PhotoPickerPlusDelegate methods are PhotoPickerPlusControllerDidCancel: and PhotoPickerPlusController:didFinishPickingMediaWithInfo:.
+The PhotoPickerPlusDelegate methods are `PhotoPickerPlusControllerDidCancel:` and `PhotoPickerPlusController:didFinishPickingMediaWithInfo:`.
 These work exactly the same as the UIImagePickerController delegate methods to make things easier.
 You can refer to Apple's documentation on UIImagePickerControllerDelegate to see what the keys in the dictionary are.
-The only one we are going to be concerned with is UIImagePickerControllerOriginalImage.
+The only one we are going to be concerned with is `UIImagePickerControllerOriginalImage`.
 So our cancel method will just dismiss the picker and our success method will display the image in the imageView and dismiss the picker.
 The code for these methods is

 viewController.m